dart-lang/language/working/0047. Spread Collections/spread-collections.md

 ```

 This works because the individual elements in `numbers` do happen to have the
 right type even though the list that contains them does not.
-However, the spread
-object does need to be "spreadable"&mdash;it must be some kind of Iterable for a
-list literal or a Map for a map literal.
+As long as the
+spread object is "spreadable"&mdash;it implements Iterable&mdash; there is no
+static error.
+This is true even if the object being spread is a user-defined
+class that implements Iterable but isn't even a subtype of List.
+For spreading
+into map literals, we require the spread object to be a class that implements
+Map, but not necessarily a subtype of the map being spread into.

 It is a static error if: